fbpx

 What to look for in an Anthropology degree

-Fieldwork and research methods
+Fieldwork opportunities and research methods training

-Career prospects after Anthropology
+Career prospects after an Anthropology degree

 How we ranked these universities

 No university has paid to appear in this ranking.
-Read our full methodology.
+Read our full methodology →

 Why you can trust this ranking